WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or calling the algorithm in {{co-trust-app-signed-exchange}} and getting "valid" back.

+## Key re-use with TLS ## {#seccons-key-re-use}

+This specification discourages servers from using the same key to terminate TLS connections as they use to sign exchanges, but it cannot prevent it.
+Even if commonly-used clients reject TLS connections signed by certificates with the CanSignHttpExchanges extension, as required by {{cross-origin-cert-req}}, a server operator can request two different certificates with the same private key.

+Using an exchange-signing key in a TLS (or other directly-internet-facing) server increases the risk that an attacker can steal the private key, which will allow them to mint packages (similar to {{seccons-signing-oracles}}) until their theft is discovered.

+Using a TLS key in a CanSignHttpExchanges certificate makes it less likely that the server operator will discover key theft, due to the considerations in
+{{seccons-off-path}}.

 # Privacy considerations